The Maryland Equity and Inclusion Leadership Program | About | Program Staff

 Kelechi Ekpagu, Ph.D.

-Dr. Ekpagu’s current research is related to urban planning, citizen participation, community development, and public health.
-Her overall research agenda focuses on improving local governance and enhancing the quality of life for distressed populations, both domestically and abroad.
-She has presented my work at various conferences in North America, Africa and Asia.
+Professor Ekpagu’s public service activities extend into her research projects, as they are related to social equity, community engagement, community development, urban planning, and employee health and satisfaction.
+Her overall research agenda focuses on improving local governance and enhancing the quality of life for distressed populations, both domestically and abroad, and she has presented her work at various conferences in North America, South America, Africa, Asia, and Europe.

 Lorenda Naylor, Ph.D.